sharmi-sumiya/Global-Economy-Indicators-/README.md

 *	Inflation rates indicate the rate at which the general price level of goods and services is rising, which can impact purchasing power and cost of living.
 Trade balances, which compare the value of a country's exports to its imports, reveal the economic interactions between nations and the relative strength of a country's economy in the global market.

 *	Monitoring these indicators, along with others such as consumer confidence indices, interest rates, and stock market performance, allows economists, policymakers, and investors to make informed decisions.
 By analyzing these metrics, we can better understand economic trends, anticipate potential challenges, and identify opportunities for growth and development.

+## SQL Analysis using Azure Synapse Analytics
+*Data Processing & Analysis:

+Trade balances, which compare the value of a country's exports to its imports, reveal the economic interactions between nations and the relative strength of a country's economy in the global market.

+Monitoring these indicators, along with others such as:

+* consumer confidence indices
+* interest rates  * stock market performance
+* allows economists
+* policy makers investors to make informed decisions

+ By analyzing these metrics, we can better understand economic trends, anticipate potential challenges, and identify opportunities for growth and development.

+ # *Conclusion*

+ To understand better the global economy requires careful analysis of various key indicators.
+These indicators provide insights into the economic health of nations and help shape policy decisions, investment strategies, and economic forecasts.